jdelva2/Learning-Scrapbook/README.md

 # Learning-Scrapbook

 ## Purpose: This repository will be used as a Sandbox mode where I can have fun learning.
-I want to be able to experiment and learn certain topics/techniques of interest and apply it here before I showcase them in my projects.
-Some include areas in:
+I want to be able to experiment and learn certain topics/techniques of interest.
+This will be used like an encyclopedia where I can look back at things Ive documented in the past.
+Some topics include:
   - Mathematics
   - Statistics
   - Computer Science